sophietheopossum/blood-of-the-chimera/README.md

 ### `app-emulation/snapd`
 BROKEN
 2.31.1+ installs correctly, however it does not function. newer builds are thanks to https://github.com/JamesB192/JamesB192-overlay
 Based off of Docker being available within this portage category, snapd is there as well.
-Installation of older versions will draw in `sys-apps/snap-confine` as a dependency. post installation make sure to run the command `systemctl enable --now snapd.service`
+Installation of older versions will draw in `sys-apps/snap-confine` as a dependency. post installation make sure to run the command `systemctl enable --now snapd.service`.
+2.38+ has an apparmor useflag.

 ### `app-emulation/wine-staging`
 Based off of the bobwya ebuild.
 Includes a patch to make the steam browser work without any extra effort on the user's end.